christianalfoni/christianalfoni.github.io/_posts/2015-01-09-plant-a-baobab-tree-in-your-flux-application.md

 var admin = adminCursor.get(); // { users: [] }
 {% endhighlight %}

 **adminCursor**?
 What is that?
 Well, a cursor is a pointer to some data in your tree, in this case the admin object.
 To actually extract the value you use the **get()** method on the cursor.
 So what is this all about?
-The brilliant thing that cursors give you is the ability to listen for changes, but not only changes to that specific branch or value.
+The brilliant thing that cursors give you is the ability to listen for changes, but not only changes to the value the cursor points to.
 Let me give you an example:

 {% highlight javascript %}
 var Baobab = require('baobab');